 Foundation Foods Checklist

-It’s included with every Save Our Bones Program – you’ll find it towards the back of the manual.
+It’s included with every Osteoporosis Reversal Program – you’ll find it towards the back of the manual.
 Simply cut it out along the dotted lines and take this great tool with you to the grocery store or place it on your fridge as a reminder to take advantage of nature’s bone building bounty.
 It’s like having a bone health shopping list – and I promise you that the Foundation Foods are not expensive or hard to find, and you may already have many of them in your kitchen.

 Save Our Bones V.S.
 Mainstream Medicine